Welshy92/everyday-legends/docs/testing.md

 * The pagination button was causeing some whitespace on smaller screen sizes between the button and the footer.
 Fixed by overriding the margin size of the css class.
 * Submit button in create post was hiding behind the footer.
 Added a 30 pixel boarder at the bottom of the main-content to ensure the footer is pushed below the content.
 * Liking a post was throwing up an error for incorrect attribute "user-post".
 Corrected to "user_post".
+* Button on contact us page not applying post-btn2 css class.
+Reduced specificity of class as it's not required.

 ### **Known Bugs**